Blast kills two at governor's office in southern Turkish city

 "Damned terror continues to target our people.
 We will fight with this terror to the end in the name of humanity," Turkish EU Affairs Minister Omer Celik wrote on Twitter, saying he had spoken to the Adana governor.

+Labour Minister Mehmet Muezzinoglu said Kurdish PKK militants may have been responsible and that 21 people were wounded, five of them seriously.

+"It looks like they (the PKK) were probably behind it this morning yet again, as this looks like their one of their actions," he told broadcaster CNN Turk.

 There was no immediate claim of responsibility.
-Kurdish PKK, Islamic State and leftist militants have all carried out bomb attacks in Turkey in recent years.

-The state-run Anadolu agency quoted provincial governor Mahmut Demirtas as saying two people were killed and 16 wounded.
-Anadolu said the blast, which occurred shortly after 8 a.m.
-(0500 GMT), came from a vehicle in front of the building.
+PKK militants have carried out dozens of attacks on members of the security forces and government buildings since July 2015, when a ceasefire between the group and the Turkish state collapsed.
+Civilians have also been killed.

+A Turkish soldier was killed and two wounded on Thursday after an improvised explosive device was detonated by suspected PKK militants in the southeastern province of Sirnak, near the Syrian and Iraqi borders, security sources said.

+Turkey has also been hit by at least half a dozen suicide attacks blamed on Islamic State over the past year, including suicide bombings in Istanbul in January and March which killed German and Israeli tourists, and a gun-and-bomb attack at Istanbul airport which killed 45 people in June.

+Turkey launched an incursion into Syria to try to push Islamic State away from the border in August, days after a suicide bomber killed more than 50 people at a wedding in the southern city of Gaziantep.

-The U.S. Consulate General in Adana warned three weeks ago that extremist groups "continue aggressive efforts to attack U.S. citizens and other foreigners in Adana".
+The U.S. Consulate General in Adana warned three weeks ago that "extremist groups continue aggressive efforts to attack U.S. citizens and other foreigners in Adana".
 The State Department has warned U.S. citizens to avoid travel to southeastern Turkey.

-(Additional reporting by Birsen Altayli; Editing by Nick Tattersall)
+(Additional reporting by Birsen Altayli and Tuvan Gumrukcu; Editing by Nick Tattersall and Raissa Kasolowsky)